 We are going to ensure that every DC Government employee is clear about our expectations, policies, and laws relating to unlawful discrimination or harassment.
 To do this, we:

-- Train all employees on related laws and policies by February 28, 2018; and
+- Train all employees on related laws and policies; and

-- Complete response training for all managers and supervisors by March 14, 2018.
+- Provide response training for all managers and supervisors.

 Sexual harassment violates the District's values, the DC Department of Human Resources takes all claims of harassment seriously, and we remain committed to providing a safe working environment for all employees.

 About the Order